nbompetsis/ScrapyMonRg/README.md

 # ScrapyMonRg
-Testing how to parse JSON like html pages with scrapy Mon/rg
+Testing how to parse JSON html pages of mon.grnet.gr/api with scrapy

+Four Layers of data!!!!